lee-CS/admin/pa2/README.md

 You should also check that the two password fields match.
 You should perform this test at both the client- and server-side.
 For this test *only* you can use a small JavaScript function.
+*PHP is a server-side scripting language which means PHP is executed by the web server when the user requests a document.
+JavaScript is mainly a client-side scripting, normally embedded within HTML. it will be executed on client.
+So you need to both check the password in PHP and in HTML(using JS)*

 If a session already exists redirect the user to `/user/edit`.